Samanq/SampleProjects/CSharpSamples/CSharpSolutions/ClassStructAndRecordSample/README.md

 static void ChangeRecordNumber(MyRecord myRecord)
 {
-    //myRecord.Number += 2; Error: this object is immutable and we can't change the value }
+    // myRecord.Number += 2; Error: this object is immutable and we can't change the value.
+}

 static void ChangeStructNumber(MyStruct myStruct)